class-euproject/tracker_CLASS/README.md

 # tracker_CLASS

+This branch has been developed by BSC based on the code provided by Università di Modena e Reggio Emilia.

 This is an implementation of an Extended Kalman Filter based tracker.

-There is both an implementation in C++ and in Matlab.
+There is both an implementation in C++.

 The idea was to develop a fast method to track objects from a pole-mounted camera.
 A visual tracker would have been too slow, therefore an EFK has been adopted.
 The idea is that after a Convolutional Neural Network (CNN) detects the bounding-boxes of the objects, the central bottom point of the bounding box is taken as a reference of that object and on that the tracker is instantiated.